Our minimum requirement is a first class UK Honours degree in electrical engineering or a related subject.

 Months of entry

-Worldwide electricity useage has been growing at an unprecedented rate with energy consumption predicted to grow by 56% in the next 25 years.
-There is a growing need for more trained power engineers, and you will be equipped to persue careers that involve design, modelling, analysis and control, and the business aspects of bulk electric power supply systems.
+Electricity consumption has been increasing at an unprecedented rate across the world, and is predicted to grow by 48% by 2040.
+There is a growing need for power engineers, and you will be equipped to pursue careers that involve the design, modelling, analysis and control of power systems; as well as the business aspects of the industry.

-From studying this degree you will gain
+From studying this degree you will develop:

 - competency in advanced signal and data analysis